surifirstpin/Acubi_documentation/Version.5/Reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/853361b4c4a583c5fb273a41c7e497f2dc1564e1/images/New_version5/UD_Reports_Image5.png)

-> **Note :** incase if you are using  pivot, make sure you have at least one un-pivoted dimension and a measure value.
+> **Note :** incase if you are using multiple pivot, make sure you have at least one un-pivoted dimension and a measure value.

 **Pivot Example** : if you want to view quantity sum based on station code then apply pivot for station code (Dimension) as shown in below image.